Church of Our Lady of the Scapular–St. Stephen: Church of St. Stephen the Martyr

 The parish's current church, the Romanesque Revival style, was designed by noted architect James Renwick Jr., who also designed St. Patrick's Cathedral and Grace Church.
 The façade has rounded arches for the entrance and windows.
 The building was extended north to 142 East 29th Street in 1865 by architect Patrick Charles Keely.
-The church includes forty-three interior murals by the artist Constantine Brumidi, who also provided murals in the U.S. Capitol, as well as a painting of the Crucifixion above the high altar, also by Brumidi.
+The church includes forty-three interior murals by the artist Constantine Brumidi, who also provided murals in the U.S. Capitol, as well as a painting of the Crucifixion above the high altar.
 The stained glass windows are by Meyer of Munich.